An Ounce of Prevention: Safety & Security Through Software Coding Standards

 As it turns out, these same standards also provide benefits in the areas of cybersecurity, doing double duty.
 This post discusses:

 - How these standards help us move from finding defects to building more robust software.

 - How to prevent problems in the first place with proper coding.

 - How to leverage the efforts of others by using commonly accepted industry standards such as MISRA to achieve this goal.

 Software’s impact on the real world is often discounted.
 One of my main themes that I discuss continuously as an evangelist at Parasoft, is that software development really should be engineering.

-The age of the connected car, IoT, and perpetually connected devices is here.
+The age of software-defined vehicles, medical and industrial IoT, and perpetually connected devices is here.
 Software is creeping into products, devices, and other places we never thought of.
 We now must think hard about the software in these products and the ramifications of it.

 The Cost of Poor Quality